 How Trump Accounts Work

-Corporations may contribute up to $2,500 per year per beneficiary, and these contributions are tax deductible at the corporate level.
-Any contributions from a corporation count towards the $5,000 annual contribution limit.
+Employers may contribute up to $2,500 per year per beneficiary, and these contributions are tax deductible at the corporate level.
+An employer can make contributions for an eligible employee or the child of an eligible employee.
+Any employer contributions count toward the $5,000 annual contribution limit.
+Additionally, government organizations and charitable organizations can make contributions to the accounts.
+These contributions do not count towards the $5,000 contribution limit.

 Once the beneficiary reaches age 18, distributions may be taken for qualified purposes, including education, a home purchase, or starting a business.
 Distributions are generally subject to ordinary income tax and may incur penalties depending on the use of funds.